 - Additional cost for a dedicated PAM solution.

 - Potentially additional complexity for end-users of the system.

 As the organization’s security posture grows, it should constantly evaluate its Identity Management policies and procedures.
-CyberSheath highly recommends implementing a central PAM system, such as the CyberArk Privileged Account Security Solution, as a toolset and framework for managing privileged accounts.
+CyberSheath highly recommends implementing a central PAM system as a toolset and framework for managing privileged accounts.